MusfiqDehan/amicodingparina/README.md

     - `start_datetime=[datetime]`
     - `end_datetime=[datetime]`
     - `user_id=[integer]`
+- **Authentication:** Token Based Authentication
+    - To get resources from the API, you need to pass the token in the Authorization header of the request.
+    - After login, you have to go to https://ami-coding-pari-na.onrender.com/generate_api_key/ to generate the token.
+    - Then you have to pass the token in the Authorization header of the request.
+    - Example:
+    ```bash
+    curl -H "Authorization: ApiKey username:apikey" https://ami-coding-pari-na.onrender.com/api/v1/items/
+    ```
+    - **Note:** Replace `username` and `apikey` with your username and apikey respectively.
+    - You can also use Postman, python requests library, etc. to make the request and test the API.

 - **Example:**

     - To include multiple parameters in the URL, you can use the ? character to start the query string and the & character to separate each key-value pair.